major/major.io/content/posts/2013/what-my-toddler-taught-me-about-information-security/index.md

 title: What my toddler taught me about information security
 ---

-My [new role][1] has caused me to look at information security in a different way.
+My new role has caused me to look at information security in a different way.
 It's always been a hobby for me but I enjoy the challenge of making it my focus each day.

 Many companies seem to make a natural progression in security as they grow larger, bring on larger accounts, or find themselves subject to regulation or compliance requirements.
 That gradual process is usually more straightforward than the reactive process brought on by a security breach and it ends up delivering better overall results for the company.